fabulous-dev/Fabulous/docs/content/en/v2/getting-started/_index.md

 ### 3) Build and run

-Depending on your favorite IDE, you will be able to choose the configuration profile, the project to start and the device or simulator to use.
+In your IDE, you will be able to choose the configuration profile, the project to start and the device or simulator to use.

 #### Debugging on Android device or emulator